TBD54566975/ssi-sdk/example/use_cases/employer_university_flow/README.md

 ## Steps

-0. Holder, Issuer, and Verifier all have wallets.
+0. Holder, Issuer, and Verifier all are granted wallets and they are initialized.
 1. Issuer sends a VC to the holder saying they graduated from the University.
 It has additionally information such as the degree they graduated with.
 2. Holder will store the VC in their wallet, "owning" the VC.
 3. The Verifier will request to validate the Holder graduated from a university using a Presentation Request.